Click a question to read the answer

 CAN I BUY ANY PRINTS OF YOUR ARTWORK?

 Yes.
 Click on the Print Shop link to see what's available at the moment.
-I tend to limit my prints to very small editions (of ten or fifteen usually) so things disappear quite quickly.
+I tend to limit my prints to very small editions (between eight and fifteen usually) so things disappear quite quickly.
 I do, however, introduce new collections fairly regularly.
 All of my prints are printed on beautiful 100% cotton Hahnemühle 310gsm William Turner fine art paper, and each one is sent out with a personalised letter of authenticity.

 WHAT WAS YOUR FAVOURITE SUBJECT AT SCHOOL?